 If you believe your baby was wrongfully injured, you have the right to file a claim against the person or entity that caused the injuries.
 To do so, you’ll need to be able to prove that negligence played a role in what happened.

-How To Know if Your Child Was Injured Due To Medical Malpractice
+How To Know If Your Child Was Injured Due To Medical Malpractice

-If you know prior to your child’s birth that they’ve been diagnosed with a birth defect that’s not preventable or treatable in vitro, it’s unlikely you’ll have grounds for a personal injury claim.
+If you know before your child’s birth that they’ve been diagnosed with a birth defect that’s not preventable or treatable in vitro, it’s unlikely you’ll have grounds for a personal injury claim.
 If, however, your pregnancy progresses normally and it’s only after you’ve given birth that your child has been diagnosed with an injury or condition, it’s possible malpractice could have played a role.